(c.1989-91) Patrick James/Sullivan (lead vocal / guitar / harmonica / e-bow), Graham Judd (guitar), Ady Evans (bass), John Metcalfe (drums).

 Band shoot at Waverley Abbey, later a location for “Hot Fuzz”…

-Island Records offered encouragement but no contract.
+On 9 February ’92, Blue Velvet returned to the Army & Navy; but, by this time Island Records offered encouragement but no contract.
 Eventually the band split, exhausted from bombing up and down motorways and gigging pretty much every other night for little reward.
-“Don’t Dare The Devil” from their first demo appeared on Son of Farnborough Groove Vol.2 in ’92, and “Shot Yourself Down from the “On The Eve of Tomorrow” demo was published on Return of Farnborough Groove Vol.3.
-Blue Velvet played mostly original material at gigs, but they did cover the likes of Wonderstuff’s “Wish You Were Here”.
+“Don’t Dare The Devil” from their first demo appeared on Son of Farnborough Groove Vol.2 in ’92, and “Shot Yourself Down” from the “On The Eve of Tomorrow” demo was published on Return of Farnborough Groove Vol.3.
+Blue Velvet played mostly original material at gigs, but they did cover the likes of Wonderstuff’s “Wish You Were Here“.

 Blue Velvet’s track “Gold That Shines” also appeared on the limited edition (500 were pressed) Record Collector Magazine’s Rare Vinyl – Modern Collectables 3 [RCLPO18], in Jan 2016, titled: Small Town Scenery, Lost Indie Gems 1985-1995.